divyanshu-rawat/haversine-rest-api/README.md

 ##

 #### Description
-* This Api compares results returned by ‘Haversine’ formula and MongoDB Geospatial Indexes and Queries feature when a
+* This Api compares results returned by ‘Haversine’ formula and MongoDB Geospatial Indexes and Queries feature.
-  location is given and we need to fetch all the nearby points within a radius.
+* when a location is given and we need to fetch all the nearby points within a radius.
 * Used JSON web tokens for token-based user authentication.
 * Used ‘Haversine’ formula to calculate distance between given (Latitude,longitude) pairs.
 * This Api compares results returned by ‘Haversine’ formula and MongoDB Geospatial Indexes and Queries feature.